Phototoxicity: In vitro test systems

-3T3 Neutral Red Phototoxicity Test – An in vitro toxicological assessment test used to determine the cytotoxic and photo(cyto)toxicity effect of a test article to murine fibroblasts in the presence or absence of UVA light.
+3T3 Neutral Red Phototoxicity Test (OECD TG 432) – An in vitro toxicological assessment test used to determine the cytotoxicity and photo(cyto)toxicity effect of a test article to murine fibroblasts in the presence or absence of UVA light.

-"The 3T3 Neutral Red Uptake Phototoxicity Assay (3T3 NRU PT) can be utilized to identify the phototoxic effect of a test substance induced by the combination of test substance and light and is based on the comparison of the cytotoxic effect of a test substance when tested after the exposure and in the absence of exposure to a non-cytotoxic dose of UVA/vis light.
+"The 3T3 Neutral Red Uptake Phototoxicity Assay (3T3 NRU PT) can be utilized to identify the phototoxic effect of a test substance induced by the combination of test substance and light.
+The test compares the cytotoxic effect of a test substance when tested after the exposure, then tested in the absence of exposure to a non-cytotoxic dose of UVA/vis light (315-400 nm).
 Cytotoxicity is expressed as a concentration-dependent reduction of the uptake of the vital dye - Neutral Red.